 Mercatus has received funding from a number of foundations that support conservative causes.

 The Center received $5.5 million from the Koch-linked DonorsTrust and Donors Capital Fund between 2010 and 2012.
 The Charles G. Koch Foundation reported giving $8.8 million from 2002 to 2012, and the David H. Koch Foundation gave $100,000 to George Mason University for "Mercatus Center Programs" between 1999 and 2001.

 Board of Directors

 - Frank Atkinson, Chairman, McGuireWoods Consulting, LLC

-- Richard Fink, Executive Vice President, Koch Industries
+- Richard Fink, former Executive Vice President, Koch Industries

 - Charles Koch, Chairman and CEO, Koch Industries, Inc.